JoshBot-Debug/SpriteRigger/Readme.md

 - **Beta Testing**: Conduct a beta testing phase with a larger user group.
 - **Polishing**: Fix any final bugs and polish the user experience.
 - **Launch**: Prepare for a public release, including marketing and distribution.

+// Define position and color for each vertex glm::vec2 position(0.0f, 0.0f);  // Bottom-left corner at (0, 0)
+glm::vec3 color(1.0f, 0.0f, 0.0f); // Red color

+float width = 1.0f;  // Width of the rectangle
+float height = 1.0f; // Height of the rectangle

+// Define the rectangle vertices (positions and colors) unsigned int vertices[] = {
+    // Positions               // Colors
+    position.x,               position.y,              color.r, color.g, color.b, // Bottom-left corner
+    position.x + width,       position.y,              color.r, color.g, color.b, // Bottom-right corner
+    position.x + width,       position.y + height,     color.r, color.g, color.b, // Top-right corner
+    position.x,               position.y + height,     color.r, color.g, color.b  // Top-left corner
+};

+unsigned int indices[] = {
+    0, 1, 2,  // First triangle (bottom-left, bottom-right, top-right)
+    0, 2, 3   // Second triangle (bottom-left, top-right, top-left)
+};

+unsigned int VAO, VBO, EBO;

+// Generate and bind the VAO
+glGenVertexArrays(1, &VAO);
+glBindVertexArray(VAO);
+// The VAO is now bound and it is recording

+// Generate and bind the VBO
+glGenBuffers(1, &VBO);
+glBindBuffer(GL_ARRAY_BUFFER, VBO);
+glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices, GL_STATIC_DRAW);

+// Generate and bind the EBO (Element Buffer Object) glGenBuffers(1, &EBO);
+glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, EBO);
+glBufferData(GL_ELEMENT_ARRAY_BUFFER, sizeof(indices), indices, GL_STATIC_DRAW);

+// Define the position attribute (location 0) in our shader (shader location, count, type, isNormalized, size, position) glVertexAttribPointer(0, 2, GL_FLOAT, GL_FALSE, 5 * sizeof(GLfloat), (void*)0);
+glEnableVertexAttribArray(0);

+// Define the color attribute (location 1) glVertexAttribPointer(1, 3, GL_FLOAT, GL_FALSE, 5 * sizeof(GLfloat), (void*)(2 * sizeof(GLfloat)));
+glEnableVertexAttribArray(1);

+// Unbind the VAO
+// This will automaticall unbind the VBO & EBO, since it was recorded
+// Using a VAO means you only need to bind the VAO before drawing, it will bind all the VBO's and EBO's that was recorded
+// That's why they say it holds state. glBindVertexArray(0);

+// RENDER TIME
+// Bind the VAO (this automatically binds the VBO and EBO) glBindVertexArray(VAO);

+// Draw the rectangle using the EBO by calling glDrawElements (Hence it draws the EBO that's currently bound) glDrawElements(GL_TRIANGLES, 6, GL_UNSIGNED_INT, 0);

+// Unbind the VAO
+glBindVertexArray(0);

+* The size of the bone, this is basically the collision box.
+* The mesh may not intersect with the mouse but if the mouse is in
+* the collision box, we know we are making contact.
+* Checking the verticies to calculate if we are colliding is not possible since
+* the data is stored in a buffer on the GPU.
+We do not want to store that data on the cpu.

+// Updating transform
+// Update when the verticies are the same, recreate only if they changed. (if a vertice was removed or added, etc) glBufferSubData is used to update the vertex array buffer on the GPU.
+Instancing and Uniforms are more efficient for many updates.
+Instancing for updating many instance transforms, Uniforms for updating every transform, ideal for camera movement, etc.

+// Updating using instancing double buffer, single buffer is using only one buffer

+// Create two instance buffers (double buffering) GLuint instanceVBO1, instanceVBO2;
+glGenBuffers(1, &instanceVBO1);
+glGenBuffers(1, &instanceVBO2);

+// Create a flag to toggle between the buffers each frame GLuint currentInstanceVBO = instanceVBO1;  // Start with instanceVBO1

+// Every frame, swap between the buffers if (currentInstanceVBO == instanceVBO1)
+    currentInstanceVBO = instanceVBO2;
+else
+    currentInstanceVBO = instanceVBO1;

+// Map the current instance buffer to CPU memory glBindBuffer(GL_ARRAY_BUFFER, currentInstanceVBO);
+InstanceData* mappedData = (InstanceData*)glMapBuffer(GL_ARRAY_BUFFER, GL_WRITE_ONLY);

+// Update the data directly on the GPU mappedData[0].position = entity1.transform.position;
+mappedData[1].position = entity2.transform.position;
+mappedData[0].color = entity1.color;
+mappedData[1].color = entity2.color;

+// Unmap the buffer to apply changes glUnmapBuffer(GL_ARRAY_BUFFER);